rabid-unicorn/reverse-pioneer/_posts/2014-10-23-introduction.md

 I originally set out to write a journalistic account of my pilgrimage away from institutionalized Mormonism.
 But I quickly found trouble understanding how truth, all by itself, could be enough to tell this story.

 I set out to tell the truth.
 I was into the truth then.
 But why should I bother with truth when there are so many feelings to be felt?
 So I guess this is a fiction.
 Afterall, isn’t it all fiction by perspective?
-Doesn’t it only matter if something is felt and by being felt existence is assumed?
+Doesn’t it only matter if something is felt and in being felt becoming real?
+To quote the psychodelic, “I feel therefore I am.”

 So here’s what is important:

-I never wanted to leave Mormonism.
+I never wanted to leave Mormonism, and I have never felt like it is wrong.

 <!-- {% capture text %}...
 <body>